pattern

 used to say that one does not think that something will ever happen or has any chance of being true

-Ex: If she actually marries him I'll eat my hat.
+Ex: If he finishes that report before Friday, I'll eat my hat.

 to think about unlikely and unrealistic possibilities